ContainerSolutions/minimesos/README.md

 }
 ```

 In this snippet we're configuring the Mesos cluster to start 3 slaves with different resources.
-We want to make the
-docker image "mesos/elasticsearch-executor" which is build automically because we configured it with "imagesToBuild" to
-be available inside the Mesos cluster container.

 Other test cases could call the scheduler directly...